CAL policies and procedures

 All material in CAL is subject to copyright by ALA and may be reprinted or photocopied and distributed for the noncommercial purpose of educational or scientific advancement.
 All such reprints and photocopies must include a credit line attributing the material to ALA and CAL.
 (Contact the ALA Rights and Permissions Office for specific text to be used in the credit line.
 See Item E in section II below.)

 E. Editorial Responsibility

-1. The editor has the final responsibility for the content of CAL within the parameters of ALA and ALSC policies.
+The editor has the final responsibility for the content of CAL within the parameters of ALA and ALSC policies.
 The policies are located in the ALA and ALSC Handbooks.
-CAL is the official organ of ALSC.
 The editor assumes an obligation to represent the best interests of the division fairly and as fully as possible within the scope of the Journal and with due regard to the editor's prerogative for producing a balanced and readable publication.
-Detailed qualifications, duties, and responsibilities are spelled out in a formal written position description for the editor.
+Detailed qualifications, duties, and responsibilities are spelled out in a formal written description of the editor position.

-2. The editor is hired by ALSC as an independent contractor.
-The annual contract is renewable for up to a three-year term contingent on performance.
-Editor is eligible for reappointment upon completion of each three-year term.
+The editor is hired by ALSC as an independent contractor.
+The annual contract is renewable contingent on performance.

-3. The Editor will be paid a stipend, determined by ALSC and agreed upon by the editor as outlined in the contract, annually to cover salary and minor editorial-related expenses (i.e., photocopying, communications).
-An additional stipend of $600 is available to cover expenses associated with each attendance at the ALA Conference and Midwinter Meeting on official journal business.
+The editor will be paid an annual stipend, determined by ALSC and agreed upon by the editor as outlined in the contract, to cover salary and minor editorial-related expenses (i.e., photocopying, communications).
+An additional stipend of $600 per year is available to cover expenses associated with attendance at the ALA Annual and Midwinter Conferences on official journal business.